solo-io/solo-cop/workshops/gloo-gateway/README.md

 ## Lab 5 - Configure Gloo Platform Workspaces <a name="Lab-5"></a>

-In this lab, you'll learn about the Gloo **Workspaces** feature.
-Workspaces bring multi-tenancy isolation to your teams.
-With workspaces, you can explore how multiple personas can work independently without conflicting with each others configuration.
+In this section, you'll learn about the Gloo **Workspaces** feature.
+Workspaces bring multi-tenancy isolation to your cluster.
+With Workspaces, you can explore how multiple personas can work independently without conflicting with each others configuration.

 Imagine that you have the following teams.
 Each team represents a "tenant" in Gloo.
 - The Ops team, who is responsible for the platform and ingress traffic.